Atraumatic restorative treatment: Evidence

-Although originally developed for use in developing countries, due to its “atraumatic” approach, ART has become increasingly well accepted in developed countries/ Although ART alone is insufficient to improve the oral health of people in low- and middle-income countries in a sustainable manner, the WHO Collaborating Centre of Oral Health Care Planning and Future Scenarios in Nijmegen has included it in the Basic Package of Oral Care (BPOC).
+Although originally developed for use in developing countries, due to its "atraumatic" approach, ART has become increasingly well accepted in developed countries.
+Although ART alone is insufficient to improve the oral health of people in low- and middle-income countries in a sustainable manner, the World Health Organization (WHO) Collaborating Centre of Oral Health Care Planning and Future Scenarios in Nijmegen has included it in the Basic Package of Oral Care (BPOC).
 This aims to improve the oral health of deprived communities in a cost-effective manner.
 This package comprises three components: